Revisiting the Gartner Magic Quadrant for Managed Security Services from Jan 2017

 With the evolving data threat landscape, there has been an increase in the risk of cyberattacks for all organizations.
 According to Dell Security, the costs incurred due to malware attacks doubled to $8.19 billion in 2016.

-In addition, Juniper Research has estimated that the cybercrime will cost businesses over $2 trillion by 2019.
+In addition, Juniper Research has estimated that cybercrime will cost businesses over $2 trillion by 2019.
 Organizations that handle sensitive data of clients are at high risk of a cyberattack.
-To tackle this, organizations are in the constant need of a systematic approach to manage security needs and protect their confidential data.
+To tackle this, organizations are in constant need of a systematic approach to manage security needs and protect their confidential data.

 Businesses and organizations that are small or have limited staffs and low budgets often lag in security management.
 For such organizations, Managed Security Service Providers (MSSPs) not only help with cost-efficient threat detection but also timely maintenance.